It can be embarrassing and stressful if your four-legged friend lunges, pulls toward, or barks at other dogs while on-leash.

 - Practice getting your pup's attention before you go out.
 Say their name and reward them for looking at you.
 Start in a low-distraction environment, like your living room.
 Gradually move to busier areas as you're able to get your dog's attention regardless of what's going on around you.
 This will teach your dog to look at you regardless of the environment.

-- When you're out on your walk, as you see another dog approaching, wait until your dog notices them.
+- Don't wait for your dog to react.
+When you're out on your walk, as you see another dog approaching, wait until your dog notices them.
 When they do, get their attention and reward.
-Don't wait for them to react!
 This will teach your dog to associate the presence of others with something wonderful.
 When they look up at you for more, go closer and repeat.

-- If they bark or lunge at the dog, you went too far, too fast.
+- Don't rush your dog.
+If they bark or lunge at the dog, you went too far, too fast.
 Or you just didn’t realize a dog was nearby.
 Simply add more distance and repeat.
 Don’t punish your dog for barking or you’ll undo the work you’ve done.

 - Manage your dog’s environment for everyone’s safety.
 Keep them at a comfortable distance from other dogs.
 Don’t allow others to greet (at this time), or let them invade your dog’s space.
 Every negative experience will set your progress back, so it’s best to avoid them if possible.
 If you live in an area with lots of dogs, consider taking your friend somewhere less canines are present.

-- If you find yourself approaching another dog head-on, simply go around them in an arc, keeping your dog's attention as suggested above.
+- Avoid approaching other dogs head-on.
+If you find yourself approaching another dog head-on, simply go around them in an arc, keeping your dog's attention as suggested above.
 If the other dog starts to lunge and bark, keep your pup's attention and reward more often.
 As soon as the other dog is gone, so are the treats.
 This will reinforce the idea that other canine companions mean good things, like treats!

-- If your dog has harmed another person or dog, we recommend using a basket muzzle for walks.
+- Consider a basket muzzle for walks.
+If your dog has harmed another person or dog, we recommend using a basket muzzle for walks.
 This will keep everyone safe while you're working on this behavior.
 We also recommend seeking professional assistance.
 Please call our free Behavior Helpline at 763-489-2202 for additional information.